By Eurodita Editorial Team, Eurodita Catalog Manager | Last updated: April 2026

 Who ships and installs the mobile homes?

 Eurodita ships to specified address.
 Craning, levelling, utilities connection typically customer or third-party installer responsibility.
-Partner logistics offer turnkey installation at 8–10% of transport cost.
+Any installation or logistics support should be quoted separately and confirmed with the responsible local contractor or dealer team.

 What’s the average dealer investment to start?